 Teach gratitude by saying thank you at mealtime.

 Train your children to say thank you after each meal to the person who prepared it.
 After meals, we taught our kids to say “Thank you for the meal, Mom (or Dad).
-May I be excused pleased?
-We wanted them to be aware that time was spent preparing the meal, rather than just take it for granted and expect it without giving thanks.
+May I be excused please?
+We wanted them to be aware that time was spent preparing the meal, rather than just taking it for granted and expecting it without giving thanks.

 Remind your kids often of how blessed they are, and all that your family has to be thankful for.

 Don’t wait till Thanksgiving to do this!
 Make comments regularly about what God has given you – your home, family, church, food, sunshine, changing seasons, etc. For example, we should remind them to show gratitude towards Daddy for working so hard every day to take care of them.
 Or, when Mom stops what she is doing at home to take one of them to a special activity, remind them to say thanks.
 And when a sibling helps them with something or shares it with them, encourage them to say thank you to that sibling. (rather than just expect that the sibling owes that to them)

 Teach your kids to be grateful in prayer

 Always pray and thank God for the food He’s given you before eating meals.
 Ultimately gratitude comes down to recognizing that God is the one who gives us all things, so thanking Him for our meals is a great way to remind your kids of that.

 Set an example of gratitude

 Work regularly on your own spirit and make sure you are nurturing gratitude in your heart and setting a good example to your children.
 Join me for my FREE 28 Day Gratitude Challenge – Scriptures & Prayers and see if you can keep a grateful attitude for the month.
 (Your kids will notice!)

 For some extra teaching on building character with gratitude, play this game with your kids: Gratitude Circle for Kids